toner75/reactPizza/README.md

 # reactPizza

-The React Pizza is SPA on React and Redux.
+The React Pizza is SPA on React and Redux for pizzeria.

 Features:
 1) Filtering by category.